pekrau/CouchDB2/README.md

   --undump FILEPATH     load a dump file into the database

 document operations:
-  -P FILEPATH, --put FILEPATH
+  -G DOCID, --get DOCID
-                        store the document given by filepath or explicitly -G DOCID, --get DOCID
+                        output the document with the given identifier -P FILEPATH, --put FILEPATH
-                        output the document with the given identifier --delete DOCID        delete the document with the given identifier
+                        store the document; arg is literal doc or filepath --delete DOCID        delete the document with the given identifier

 attachments to document: